abid-mujtaba/testing-fixtures/evolution.md

 1. Publish a library based on this repo
 2. Investigate the pytest codebase to determine how hard it would be add functionality to disable native pytest fixtures

+## Jul 2023

+- Based on the feedback from PyCon @abid-mujtaba published `testing-fixtures` to PyPI.